shba007/unai-web/src/content/blog/extract-structured-data-from-images-using-llm.md

 ![Request](/blog-2/section-1.png)

-After hitting send button we will get our output. which will look something like this
+After hitting send button we will get our output. which will look something like this.
+You can use also Gemini for this case

 ### Output